physimals/asl-docs/basil_userguide.rst

 This section sets parameter values for the kientic model.
 In some cases these are treated as initial and/or prior (mean) values, but are also estimated in the analysis itself.

 - *Arterial Transit Time*: The assumed value for the ATT.
 For multi-PLD ASL, ATT is estimated from the data and this value is used as prior information, for single delay data this value will be treated as fixed.
 The default 0.7 appears to be reasonable for pASL, but longer values ~1.3s have been found to be more suitable for pcASL data, these are the defaults used by the GUI. (in *white paper mode* this value is set to 0)
 - *T1/T1b*: T1 values for tissue and blood.
-Defaults are 1.65 seconds for blood and 1.3 seconds for tissue (based on 3T field strength). (in *white paper mode* both T1 values are set to 1.65 seconds).
+Defaults are 1.65 seconds for blood and 1.3 seconds for tissue (based on 3T field strength).
+(In *white paper mode* both T1 values are set to 1.65 seconds).
 - *Inversion efficiency*: A fixed value for the inversion efficiency applied in the calculation of absolute perfusion.
 The default values (0.85 for pcASL and 0.98 for pASL) are taken from the white paper.

 **Analysis Options**